MuhammedNael/shell-scripts/README.md

 # shell-scripts
 CSE3033 Operating Systems Programming Assignment #1
-This Assignment has 5 Questions.
+This Assignment is composed of 5 Questions.